pkreye/cobisolv/README.rst

 .. installation-start-marker

-C
--
-To build the C library you will need to first install `pigpio <https://github.com/joan2937/pigpio>`_ library.
+To build cobisolv you will need to first install the `pigpio <https://github.com/joan2937/pigpio>`_ library.
 Then use cmake to generate a build command for your system.
 On Linux the commands would be something like this: